even4void/aliquote/content/post/multiple-comparisons-and-p-value-adjustment.md

 F-statistic: 32.43 on 4 and 45 DF,  p-value: 9.819e-13
 ```

 This is quite informative but it just says that all treatment differ from the baseline which is usually not what we're interested in.
-Here, the Intercept represents the mean response for 20mg at once.
+Here, the Intercept represents the mean response for 20mg at once:

 ```r
 with(cholesterol, mean(response[as.numeric(trt)==1]))
 [1] 5.78197
 ```

 We might be interested in which pairs of means (without consideration for the internal data structure, that is 3 different dosages + 2 classical drugs) are significatively different.
-This calls for something the Tukey HSD procedure which gives
+This calls for something the Tukey HSD procedure which gives:

 ```r
 lm1.hsd <- TukeyHSD(lm1)